ZcashFoundation/frost-zcash-demo/README.md

 7. [Zcash Signer](https://github.com/ZcashFoundation/frost-zcash-demo/tree/main/zcash-sign)

 The first four are command line tools that generate FROST shares and run the FROST protocol.
-The offer multiple communication interfaces, from copy&pasting to using the Server; see below.
+They offer multiple communication interfaces, from copy & pasting to using the Server; see below.

-The Server helps participants and coordinators to communicate with each other.
+The Server helps participants and coordinators communicate with each other.

-The FROST client is a CLI tool that serves as an example on how to interact with the server.
+The FROST client is a CLI tool that serves as an example of how to interact with the server.

-The Zcash Signer is a standalone tool that allows signing a Zcash transaction with a externally-generated signature (i.e. using FROST, but could be something else).
+The Zcash Signer is a standalone tool that allows signing a Zcash transaction with an externally-generated signature (e.g. using FROST, but could be something else).